wang-q/hnsm/README.md

 Commands:
-  count     Count base statistics in FA file(s) filter    Filter records in FA file(s) masked    Masked regions in FA file(s) one       Extract one FA record order     Extract some FA records by the given order rc        Reverse complement a FA file replace   Replace headers of a FA file sixframe  Six-Frame Translation
+  count     Count base statistics in FA file(s) filter    Filter records in FA file(s) gz        Compressing a file using the blocked gzip format (BGZF) masked    Masked regions in FA file(s) n50       Count total bases in FA file(s) one       Extract one FA record order     Extract some FA records by the given order range     Extract sequences defined by the range(s) rc        Reverse complement a FA file replace   Replace headers of a FA file sixframe  Six-Frame Translation